 - You must maintain a University GPA of 2.75, with a 3.0 GPA in all music courses.

 - You must make satisfactory progress toward your degree.
-The Department of Music defines satisfactory progress as concurrent registration in harmony, sight singing and ear training, and functional piano, each semester of full-time enrollment, until these course sequences are successfully completed.
+The School of Music defines satisfactory progress as concurrent registration in harmony, sight singing and ear training, and functional piano, each semester of full-time enrollment, until these course sequences are successfully completed.

 - Grant-in-Aid Award: For undergraduate students only participating in ensembles.
 2.0 GPA required.